 I only guess that everyone would like to ask a question: “Does it fly?”.
 Just in case if anyone does – I haven’t tried.
 It could and probably would fall down, leaving scratches on the painted surface.
 It would be also too dangerous for anyone around.
 It wasn’t my intention to build a weapon, I wanted to make something that I used to make every day when I was a little boy.
 Only this time I used more advanced material.
 Childhood memories and the beauty of flying – that’s all this project is about.
 Recalling happy memories – one of the functions and purposes of art was used in this project, not to mention the idea of upcycling things!

-The project started from scoring a couple of lines on the metal ridge capping sheet I had.
+The project was started by scoring a couple of lines on the metal ridge capping sheet I had.
 I used tin snips to cut along the lines and eased all sharp edges with a file.
 I needed a safe workpiece and not something I could chop my fingers with.
 Safety first, right?
 The metal sheet was quite pliable and it bent easily.
 I used a regular hammer (and not a rubber mallet) when it came to shaping the tip.

 I didn’t like the angle at which the plane was sitting on the bench, so I cut off 2 corners.
 It looked better, but I still had to remove a wedge from its tail.
 I wanted 3 points of contact with the bench rather than a long line.
 Once I was happy with its shape, I filed and sanded the edges smooth and removed the protective film.